HannaLarmore/DragAndDrop/README.md

 # DragAndDrop
 Have figured out almost everything except:
-  1. how to serialize data coming in currently as null
+  1. how to serialize data coming in currently null
   2. how to get canvases to be the right size

 I belive once serializing data is figured out I should be able to achieve the drop portion of drag and drop